-Remove barriers to ensure the equal participation of women and men in the workforce by ensuring support for workers with family and caring responsibilities by upholding ILO Convention No. 111 and ratifying ILO Convention No. 156 (ILO Workers with Family Responsibilities Convention).
-Enact legislation on government funded parental leave scheme for primary and secondary caretakers (regardless of gender), in line with ILO Convention No. 111, ILO Convention No. 156, and the SDGs 2030 Agenda.
-MoJ; MoL; MSDHS, National Committee on Gender Equality At least 50% of eligible primary and secondary caretakers have accessed the enacted government funded parental leave scheme.
+Remove barriers to ensure the equal participation of women and men in the workforce by ensuring support for workers with family and caring responsibilities by upholding ILO Convention No. 111 and ratifying ILO Convention No. 156 (ILO Workers With Family Responsibilities Convention).
+Enact legislation on government funded parental leave scheme for primary and secondary carers (regardless of gender), in line with ILO Convention No. 111, ILO Convention No. 156, and the SDGs 2030 Agenda.
+MoJ; MoJ; MSDHS, National Committee on Gender Equality At least 50% of eligible primary and secondary caretakers have accessed the enacted government funded parental leave scheme.
 Timeline: 2 years - 2019-2020 Take steps to ensure that women's freedom of association and assembly in the workplace is protected.
 Women should freely join trade unions and organise collectively to promote their rights, without fear of intimidation or retaliation.
-MoL At least 40% of trade union members are women, with women playing a key role in decision making processes.
-Timeline: 3 years - 2019-2021 Remove barriers to ensure the equal participation of women and men in the workforce by ensuring support for workers with family and caring responsibilities and alleviating the burden of Unpaid Care Through social welfare measures, implement government subsidised childcare for working caretakers.
-MoJ; MoL; MSDHS; National Committee on Gender Equality At least 50% of eligible families have access to government subsidies for childcare.
-Timeline: 2 years - 2019-2020 Work on women, upholding ILO Convention No. 111, ratifying ILO Convention No. 156 (ILO Workers With Family Responsibilities Convention), and in line with SDGs 2030 Agenda.
-Amend the Labour Protection Act of 1998 on Maternity Leave to include Paternity Leave.
-The Labour Protection Act of 1998 on Maternity Leave is amended to include Paternity Leave.
-Timeline: 1 year - 2019

-Promote women's economic empowerment, reduce levels of violence against women, and decrease the gender pay gap through incorporation of Unpaid Care Work into policy on labour and gender equality.
-Implement policy on Unpaid Care Work with the aim of recognition, reduction, and redistribution of women's Unpaid Care Work.
-MoJ; MoL; MSDHS, National Committee on Gender Equality Implementation of a policy on Unpaid Care Work, developed in consultation with women from all backgrounds and experts specialised in this area.
-Timeline: 1 year - 2019 Ensure that the rights of women in the informal employment sector as well as the rights of women migrant workers are protected.
+MoL At least 40% of trade union members are women, with women playing a key role in decision-making.
+Timeline: 3 years - 2019-2021 Remove barriers to ensure the equal participation of women and men in the workforce by ensuring support for workers with family and caring responsibilities and alleviating the burden Through social welfare measures, implement government subsidised childcare for working caretakers.
+Amend the Labour Protection Act MoJ; MoL; MSDHS, National Committee on Gender Equality At least 50% of eligible families have access to government subsidies for childcare.
+Timeline: 2 years - 2019-2020 The Labour Protection Act of Unpaid Care Work on women, upholding ILO Convention No. 111, ratifying ILO Convention No. 156 (ILO Workers With Family Responsibilities Convention), and in line with SDGs 2030 Agenda. of 1998 on Maternity Leave to include Paternity Leave. of 1998 on Maternity Leave is amended to include Paternity Leave.
+Timeline: 1 year - 2019 Promote women's economic empowerment, reduce levels of violence against women, and decrease gender pay Implement policy on Unpaid Care Work with the aim of recognition, reduction, and redistribution of women's Unpaid Care Work.
+MoJ; MoL; MSDHS, National Committee on Gender Equality Implementation of a policy on Unpaid Care Work, developed in consultation with women from all backgrounds and experts specialised in gap through incorporation of Unpaid Care Work into policies on labour and gender equality. this area.
+Timeline: 1 year - 2019 Ensure effective participation of women in the formulation and implementation of policies on climate change and risk reduction.
+Ensure women affected by environmental damage are consulted and their voices and needs are taken into account.
+Ministry of Natural Resources and the Environment (MNRE) Any consultations regarding climate change and environmental damage must ensure equal inclusion of women.
+Timeline: 1 years - 2019 Ensure that the rights of women in the informal sector as well as the rights of women migrant workers are protected.
 Provide social security and labour standards protections and strengthen efforts to protect these categories of workers from abuse and exploitation.
-MoL Increase the provision of social security and labour standards protection by at least 35% across the informal employment sector, ensuring they target the industries with high numbers of women and migrant worker employees.
-Timeline: 3 years - 2019-2021 Intersectional Discrimination Priority Area 4 Interse ctional Discrimina ation Priority Area 4 Recommendations (Goal to be achieved) Interse Action ctional Discrimina Lead Agency/ Jurisdiction Performance Indicators/ Timeline Recommendations Lead Agency/ Performance Indicators/
+MoL Increase the provision of social security and labour standards protection by at least 35% across the informal sector, and ensure they target industries employing high numbers of women and migrant workers.
+Timeline: 3 years - 2019-2021 2021 Priority Area 4 Intersec tional Discrimination 2021 Priority Area 4 Recommendations (Goal to be achieved) Intersec Action tional Discrimination Lead Agency/ Jurisdiction Performance Indicators/ Timeline Recommendations Lead Agency/ Performance Indicators/